Mo-ASayed/Mo-ASayed/README.md

 <div align = "center">

-A tech enthusiast with a passion for software
+✨ An aspiring tech enthusiast with a passion for all things software and software development! ✨

 🔭 I’m currently working as a Automation Test Engineer **Automating End To End tests, API Testing, Testing product life cycles and implementing a CI/CD approach to Software Development Life Cycle**